Ulster Rugby Reaches European Final for First Time in 14 Years After Exeter Demolition

 Local Impact

 The win has created a palpable buzz across Belfast and beyond.
 The Ulster team is one of the few sporting institutions that unites people from all communities in Northern Ireland, and the prospect of a European final has generated a huge sense of civic and provincial pride.
 Bars and pubs in Belfast that showed the match were packed, and the celebrations went on long into the night.
 The demand for tickets and travel packages for the final against Montpellier will be enormous, with the 'Ulster army' renowned for being one of the most passionate and numerous travelling supports in European rugby.
+The economic boost to local travel agents, airlines, and hospitality businesses from the Bilbao exodus will be considerable.

 What's Next